 One of the most important studies at the unit will test a theory that fats processed by modern manufacturing techniques pose a bigger risk of coronary disease than those such as butter.

-The research may also lead to treatments that could help both compulsive eaters and people with the “slimmer’s disease” anorexia nervosa.
+The research may also lead to treatments that could help both compulsive eaters and people who suffer from anorexia nervosa.

 A new and very sensitive test for zinc deficiency is being developed at the institute.
 Blindly adding extra zinc to the diet can be dangerous, since it competes for uptake with copper and other vital minerals.